How to Make Crock Pot Beef Burgundy

 A rich and deeply flavorful sauce with ultra tender chunks of beef waiting for you at the end of the day…

-This recipe is a new one I worked up a month or so ago.
+This recipe for Crock Pot Beef Burgundy is a one I worked up a few years ago.
 Ricky loves Beef Burgundy and I’m always looking for a new flavor twist for beef cooked in a crock pot.
 Being teetotalers, I finally came up with a good substitute for wine that really mimics the flavor and tenderizing effect in a beef dish.
-It’s difficult not to lick our plates when this delectable sauce is present so I recommend serving this with some sort of bread that you can mop the remaining sauce up with. 😉 It’s a dump and go recipe, simple and easy, so make sure you don’t blink or you’ll miss it!
+It’s difficult not to lick our plates when this delectable sauce is present so I recommend serving this with some sort of bread that you can mop the remaining sauce up with. 😉

-Serve over freshly cooked egg noodles, rice, or mashed potatoes, spooning extra sauce on top.
+- Serve Crock Pot Beef Burgundy over freshly cooked egg noodles, rice, or mashed potatoes, spooning extra sauce on top.

-This meal will warm you up and get your taste buds dancing!
+This Crock Pot Beef Burgundy will warm you up and get your taste buds dancing!
 It’s become one of the meals my husband and I look forward to most and I sure hope you get to try it soon.

 - approximately 1.5 pounds beef stew meat